 Moving forward to 2021, it is crucial to look back on what we all experienced over the past year security-wise and use the lessons that were learned.
 We recently sat down with different security experts and discussed the top 2020 security trends and 2021 predictions they’ve identified and are expecting to see.

-Due to COVID-19, most organizations were forced to require that their employees connect to corporate resources on the cloud or to the corporate network remotely, which created a massive surge of VPN usage and traffic across IoT devices.
+Due to COVID-19, most organizations were forced to require that their employees connect to corporate resources on the cloud or to the corporate network remotely, which created a massive surge of Cloud VPN usage and traffic across IoT devices.

-“With the flood of folks working from home this year, there was a massive rise in VPN usage and corporate devices on home networks.
+“With the flood of folks working from home this year, there was a massive rise in Enterprise VPN usage and corporate devices on home networks.
 There was also more focus on Internet of Things (IoT) devices and device use cases not seen in prior years, with companies forced to adapt to a landscape with corporate IT devices sharing the same network with their users’ lightbulbs and washing machines”, said Kimber Dowsett, Director of Security Engineering at Truss.

 Healthcare providers and financial firms were victims of cybercriminal attacks more than any other sector in 2020.
 This isn’t surprising, as hackers tend to exploit targets that are the right combination of vulnerable and profitable.